 First you need to install the Sentiment Analysis plugin.
 This requires Administrator privileges on the Dataiku DSS instance.

-Log in as the Dataiku DSS Administrator, and from the Admin Tools menu in the top navigation bar, choose Administration.
+Log in as the Dataiku DSS Administrator, and from the Application menu in the top navigation bar, choose Administration.

 Navigate to the Plugins tab and click Store.
 Search for “sentiment analysis”.